Losing Ground (1982 film): Production

 Losing Ground was filmed in New York City and in Nyack, Piermont and Haverstraw in Rockland County, New York.
 The film had a budget of $125,000.

 Response and legacy

 Losing Ground did not have a theatrical release, and thus never played outside of the film festival circuit during Collins' lifetime — the director died in 1988 at the age of 46.
 The film was largely overlooked at that time.
+In 1983, the Museum of Modern Art screened it as part of a Cineprobe series.